baerrito/duperfit/README.md

    - `"max_galaxy_scale"`: Upper bound for galaxy scaling
  - `"fit_weight"`: Handles the weights of the fit
    - `"weight_source"`: Source of weigths for fit  - recommend leaving at either `"incl"` (included) or `"uw"` (unweighted); `"tell"` still should be tested
-   - `"estimate_error"`: Set True to estimate flux uncertainties with an iterative B-spline fit
+   - `"estimate_error"`: Set `true` to estimate flux uncertainties with an iterative B-spline fit
  - `"sigma_clipping"`: Handles options for sigma-clipping of the input spectrum
    - `"sigma_clip"`: Set `true` to sigma-clip the signal (recommended)
    - `"sigma_source"`: Source of sigma; can either be the flux errors (`"incl"`) or calculated (`"calc"`)